Mikerniker/100_Days_of_Python/Day49/README.md

 ## Overview

-## Automated Job Applications with Selenium
+### Automated Job Applications with Selenium
+### The challenge

+- Step 1 Setup LinkedIn
--
+- Step 2 Automatically Login
+- Step 3 Apply for a Job
+- Step 4 Apply for all the jobs

 ## Table of contents